-Stay: Quality Hotel Alexander – a big hotel with a great view of the water.
-Read Reviews of Quality Hotel Alexander
+Where to stay: The Scandic Alexandra Molde is a big hotel with a great view of the water.

 What to do: Go fishing in the fjords, hike up the stairs/trail in Åndalsnes, and don’t miss the climbing museum!

-Stay: Grand Hotel Bellevue – every room here has a beautiful views!
+Where to stay: Grand Hotel Bellevue – every room here has beautiful views!
 A large, old hotel that sits up on the hill overlooking the town.
 Read reviews of Grand Hotel Bellevue

-Eat: Don’t miss Sødahlhuset Café.
+Where to eat: Don’t miss Sødahlhuset Café.
 A local restaurant owned and run by 3 local women.
 The food is delicious and healthy, but the décor of the café is even better; beautifully designed in a shabby chic look.
 Sødahlhuset is much more than a restaurant.
 They also sell packaged local foods there as well as crafts and products the women produce!
-These are three wonder women – this is a must stop on your road trip!
+These are three wonder women – this is a must-stop on your road trip!
 Read reviews of Sødahlhuset

-I hope you like hairpin turns and nail biting driving because this is the ultimate mountain pass drive.
-With 11 hair-raising hairpin turns and steep 9% gradient this drive is not for the meek – or motion sick prone!
+I hope you like hairpin turns and nail-biting driving because this is the ultimate mountain pass drive.
+With 11 hair-raising hairpin turns and a steep 9% gradient this drive is not for the meek – or motion sick prone!